LukaAndrojna/nepremicnine_notifier/README.md

 Advanced features defaults are set up for nepremicnine.net:

+- `admin_mail`: the mail of the admin - usually the one who is running the script - to this email the error notification will be sent if there will be any.
+If not filled the `from_email` tag will be used.
 - `bs4_block` can differ between pages, change if needed.
 Defaults to `div`.
 - `href_parser` used for finding links to advert, can differ between pages, change if needed.
 Defaults to `a`.
 - `bs4_attrs` is used for searching adverts as full blocks: